aah Routes Configuration

 Since v0.7 Auth config attribute is used to assign auth scheme for the route.
 If you do not set this attribute then framework acquire value as follows.

-• Inherits the parent route auth attribute if present.
+- Inherits the parent route

-• Otherwise it becomes not defined.
+default_authattribute config value if defined. - Otherwise it becomes not defined.

 Note: